-Before hiring a candidate, a company needs to go through a list of predetermined steps.
+Before hiring an employee, a company needs to go through specific steps to hire an employee.
 Hopefully, yours will have already created a process to manage the full recruitment lifecycle.

-Following a hiring process is critical because, if hiring isn't done properly, it could result in high turnover and wasted expense.
-However, if you have prearranged the steps to take in the hiring process, it will make finding the right candidates more efficient and cost-effective.
+Following an HR hiring process is critical because, if hiring isn't done properly, it could result in high turnover and wasted expense.
+However, if you have prearranged the hiring steps, it will make finding the right candidates more efficient and cost-effective.

 Here are the suggested steps in the hiring process any company should follow when seeking new employees: